brett-van-tussler/brett-van-tussler.github.io/docs/dictionary/root_words.md

 Script / Scrib (Latin: scribere) = "to write"
 	•	Transcript – Written RNA copy of DNA

+Stoch- / Stokh- (Greek: stokhos) = "target" or "aim"
+	•	Stochastic – Involving randomness or probability (originally "able to guess" or "aiming at a target")
+	•	Stochastics – Mathematical study of random processes

 Strat- / Strati- (Latin: stratum) = "layer" or "spread out"
 	•	Stratification – Arrangement in layers